pitermach/Hammerboard/readme.md

 # installation
 First, download and install Hammerspoon.
 You can do so either [from their Github](https://github.com/Hammerspoon/hammerspoon/releases/latest), or if you have it installed, through homebrew simply by running "brew install Hammerspoon" in the terminal.
 Once you have it installed, run it, and follow the prompts to grant accessibility permissions (I also choose to hide the app from the dock here so it stays out of your command-tab switcher)

-Once Hammerspoon is installed and configured, navigate into the folder where you cloned this repository with Finder or another file manager, and open "IndentBeeper.spoon" which should cause Hammerspoon to install it into the right place.
+Once Hammerspoon is installed and configured, navigate into the folder where you cloned this repository with Finder or another file manager, and open "Hammerboard.spoon" which should cause Hammerspoon to install it into the right place.
 Finally, from the Hammerspoon menu extra select the open configuration option which should open your default text editor with your init.lua file.
 To have Hammerspoon run HammerBoard, add these 2 lines:

 ```lua
 hs.loadSpoon("Hammerboard")